JamesWoolfenden/tf-scaffold/README.md

 scaffold -name hello-world -repo
 ```

-To make a new project anytime you like.
+To make a new project any-time you like.

 ## \*Nix